cfw-guide/dsi.cfw.guide/_pages/en_US/hiyacfw-setup.md

    <h3>macOS</h3>
 </noscript>

-1. Launch the `HiyaCFW_Helper` extracted from the hiyaCFW Helper archive
+1. Right click the `HiyaCFW_Helper` file extracted from the hiyaCFW Helper archive and choose `Open`
 1. Click the `...` button in the "NAND file with No$GBA footer" box
 1. Navigate to your NAND backup, and click `Open`
 1. Press `Start`